AdobeDocs/analytics.en/help/analyze/legacy-report-builder/setup/login.md

 ---
-description: Learn how to sign in to Report Builder using your Experience Cloud login account.
+description: Learn how to sign in to Report Builder using your CX Enterprise login account.
 title: How to Sign In to Report Builder
 uuid: 9a21b791-e323-46d2-b850-2d67babe964b
 feature: Report Builder